sbackus/antifa-witches/README.md

 They'll say that they just want to have their convention in pease They'll say that the witches are the real extremists.

+NatziCon should be happening in a week or two.
+Give the witches time to make magic, to talk with each other and plan.
+They might stop NatziCon before it even begins.
+That's great.

 ### CONVENTION ORGANIZER
 1. Cunning and Sly.
 2: Greedy and Wicked.